jgunti1/FBIS_Coding_Exercise/README.md

 All the directores already exist.
 The names of the directories are already there.

+Hours:
+I spent about 4 hours learning c sharp and dot net syntax.
+Then I spent 6 hours working on archiving files and the merging of files.
+I spent about 2 hours creating the report files

 Problems I had:
 When I was trying to move the the directory for the current day, I kept getting a path doesn't exist error.
 I was not able to fix this.